ivobeerens-nl/blog/content/blog/2024/06/Pass GitHub variable to Packer PowerShell provisioner/index.md

 ```

 ### Steps
+Let’s break down the steps:
 1. Create a GitHub repository
 2. Create a repository secret with the name for example BLOBSAS and paste the SAS URI in the secret field.

 ![GitHub Actions Secrets](images/1.png)

 3. Configure the GitHub Action.
-As Packer GitHub Action I use the [Setup HashiCorp Packer](https://github.com/marketplace/actions/setup-hashicorp-packer) action
+For Packer I use the following GitHub Action: [Setup HashiCorp Packer](https://github.com/marketplace/actions/setup-hashicorp-packer).
-4. Packer will read environment variables in the form of `PKR_VAR_name` to find the value for a variable.
+4. Packer will read environment variables using the  `PKR_VAR_name` format to find the value for a variable.
 Add the `'PKR_VAR_blobsas=${{ secrets.BLOBSAS }}'` to the packer build run section

 ```yaml
 jobs: